-If you seek a straightforward kids' bike helmet for younger ones, the Joovy Noodle is a potential contender.
+If you seek a straightforward kids' helmet for younger ones, the Joovy Noodle is a contender.
 This lightweight option comes in various kid-friendly, bright solid colors that can help your child stand out in a crowd.
 The dome is adequately padded for comfort and has plenty of ventilation, with a wire mesh covering the front openings for bug control (what a thoughtful addition!).

 The Bell Rally Child Helmet is a traditional bike helmet for younger riders.
 This helmet is brightly colored plastic graphics over impact foam.
 It is lightweight, offers good ventilation, has adequate padding, and comes with a sun visor.
 Testers say the product is comfortable, and we like the simplicity and straightforward design.

 This product is small and unsuitable for children with larger heads, but if you pay close attention to sizing and measuring your child before making your purchase, you shouldn't have any trouble.
 It doesn't have an adjustable circumference knob, so it may not fit as long as an adjustable helmet might.
 Also, the thin plastic overlay could become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
 In short, we think this straightforward helmet is a potential choice for younger riders, especially those who need a helmet and aren't as concerned with style or standing out.

 The Obsidian Kids Bike Helmet comes with adorable cartoon graphics and a built-in visor.
 It features adjustable circumference sizing, so it should fit a broader range of heads right out of the box.
 We like the thicker padding and the slightly curved chin buckle, making it somewhat more comfortable for wearers.